Hebrew Catholics

 The Gothic-style Trivulzio chandler, an early 13th century work of art by an anonymous Anglo-Norman master.
 It is shaped as a menorah, as a symbol of the passage from the Old Covenant (with the Jews) to the New Covenant (with the Christian Church).

 Hebrew Catholics (עברים קתולים) are a movement of Jews who have converted to Catholicism, and Catholics of non-Jewish origin, who choose to keep Mosaic traditions in light of Catholic doctrine.
 The phrase was coined by Father Elias Friedman (1987), who was himself a converted Jew.
 In the Holy Land, they are gathered in the Saint James Vicariate for Hebrew Speaking Catholics in Israel.
 There is also a branch of the international Association of Hebrew Catholics for activities related to the Hebrew inheritance in the Catholic Church (Yerushalom Havurah).

-As of 2013, there were approximately 500 Hebrew Catholics in Israel.
+In 2013, there were approximately 500 Hebrew Catholics in Israel.
 By 2023, there were approximately 1,000.